 Charlie Chaplin inspired Dan's career, and Dan returned the favor by training Robert Downey, Jr. for his Oscar-nominated performance as the comic legend and writing several acclaimed books analyzing Chaplin's artistry, including and .
-Dan shares his insights into the comic legend in two entertaining live programs, each of which includes the screening of a newly restored Chaplin masterwork.
+Dan shares his insights into the comic legend in three entertaining live programs, each of which includes the screening of a newly restored Chaplin masterwork.

 In 1914 World War One shook the world with bombs and Charlie Chaplin shook it with laughter.
 In Charlie Chaplin's Red Letter Days you'll discover the surprising ways in which the great comedian affected the Great War and vice versa.
 The program includes the screening of a newly restored print of Chaplin's blockbuster war comedy Shoulder Arms, released while the bloody conflict was still raging.
 Don't miss this fascinating excursion into the public and private worlds of the comic legend whose films still make audiences roar with laughter.
 Click the poster for a preview.
-Note that this program can also be presented as a live online event.
+This program can also be presented as a live online event.